Wireless Water Submetering Systems for Efficient Utility Management

 Software for Data Analysis and Visualization

-The data analysis and visualization software is used to analyze the data received from the wireless submeters.
+The data analysis and visualization software analyzes the data received from the wireless submeters.
 It allows users to monitor water usage patterns, identify potential leaks, and track water usage trends over time.
 The software can also generate reports and alerts that can be used to take corrective action if necessary.
 Some systems also offer real-time monitoring and alerts, allowing users to quickly detect and respond to potential water leaks or other issues.

 Sensors and Devices